Point defect design in (Ba,Sr)TiO$_3$ -- an insight on agglomeration: Results

-While the main trends of the transition temperatures are thus related to the {\it{active surface areas}} of the defects, also their dilution impacts phase stability and dipole configuration.
-Figure~\ref{fig:rand3d_ag_snapshots_c0} compares the change of macroscopic polarization between defects being (a) randomly distributed and (b) agglomerated in 2D stripes.
-The underlying histograms of one polarization component in the presence of 2\% defects are shown to the right in subfigures (c) and (e), while the histograms to the left correspond to the pristine material at the corresponding temperatures.
-In case of random distribution, about $4.4$~\% of the dipoles are reduced (peak around 7.2~$\mu C/cm^2$).
-Closer inspection shows that these are mainly nearest neighbors of defects along the polarization direction, cf.\ Fig.~\ref{fig:rand3d_ag_snapshots_c0}~(d).
-As the defects start to cluster, more and more defects are reduced along this direction and the coupling between defects and dipoles becomes more long-ranged, see subfigure (f).
+While the main trends of the \rv{impact of defects on the system} are thus related to the {\it{active surface areas}} of the \rv{individual} defects, \rv{this concept is only exact for well-separated defects.} \rv{In addition, also the distances and dilution of defects} impact phase stability and dipole configuration. \rv{Defects randomly distributed in 3D mainly reduce the dipole moments of their nearest neighbors along the polarization direction, e.g.\ about 4.4\% dipoles are reduced to about 7.2~\rrrv{$\mu$C/cm$^2$} in the presence of 2\% defect, cf. Fig.~\ref{fig:rand3d_ag_snapshots_c0}.
+As the defects start to cluster in 2D, more and more dipoles are reduced and the coupling between defects and dipoles becomes more long-ranged.
 Already a stripe with $w=6$~u.c. (i.e.\ 0.5\% defects) induces gradual rotations of dipoles in at least 3 layers next to the agglomerate.
-Above a critical width of about $w=12$~u.c., negative domains with a diameter of $8$~u.c.\ form at the defect agglomerate, and for $w=24$~u.c.\ the dipoles normal to the defect are modified in the whole system by the formation of domains with R71 walls along [110], cf.\ Fig.~\ref{app:snapshot_ag_cc_c0}.
-This increase of the interaction length with the compactness of the defects is only induced along the polarization directions.
-Thus, while a compact stripe of defects has a finite interface along the $x$-direction, the induced modifications of $P_x$ are confined to that plane and do not couple to the macroscopic polarization.
-The effective active area marked as ($*$) in Fig.~\ref{fig:PD_u0} is thus zero.
-Note that also large 3D agglomerates, e.g.\ $a=13$~u.c.\ with an active surface unit of 338~u.c.\ (cf.\ Fig.~\ref{app:snapshot_ag_cc_c0}) induce rotations of the dipole in several unit cells and multi-domain structures, in this case for all three polarization directions.
+If a second defect cluster is within this distance, no bulk-like macroscopic polarization can form in the gap between them and both clusters act as one cluster with a joint effective \textit{active surface area}, cf. Fig.~\ref{app:pt_asa}.
+Above a critical width of about $w=12$~u.c., negative domains with a diameter of $8$~u.c.\ form at the defect agglomerate, and for $w=24$~u.c.\ the dipoles normal to the defect are modified in the whole system by the formation of domains with R71 walls along $[110]$ due to depolarization fields~\cite{grunebohmInterplayDomainStructure2021}, cf.\ Fig.~\ref{app:snapshot_ag_cc_c0}. }